-- Online at www.dmv.ca.gov($2 fee).
+- Online at dmv.ca.gov($2 fee).

-- By mail by completing a Request For Your Own Driver License Identification Card Or Vehicle/Vessel Registration Information Record (INF 1125) form.($5 fee).
+- By mail by completing a Request for Your Own Driver License Identification Card or Vehicle/Vessel Registration Information Record (INF 1125) form ($5 fee).

 - In person at your local DMV office ($5 fee).

-Once you view your driver record, you will know if your license has been suspended or not.
+Once you view your driver’s record, you will know if your license has been suspended or not.
 If your license has been suspended, you should not drive until you have resolved the suspension, at which time the DMV will charge you a reissue fee for restoring your driving privileges.

-Failure to Pay (FTP) Law No Longer In Force
+Failure to Pay (FTP) Law No Longer in Force

 The good news is that the state of California no longer suspends your driver’s license for failure to pay fines such as those associated with traffic tickets and court fees.
 As a result, since June of 2017, the DMV has strived to reinstate driving privileges to all California drivers with suspended driver’s licenses only for failing to pay fines.
-The Department of Motor Vehicles has also removed any failure to pay notices from all of its driver records.
+The Department of Motor Vehicles has also removed any failure to pay notices from all of its driver’s records.